 - Spend time outside.
 This was commonplace for kids even a decade or two ago.
 We spent tons of time playing outdoors.
 But it’s less common today, and that can come at a cost.
 Kids can benefit greatly from time in the Great Outdoors.
 Nature has been shown to have a calming effect on our minds and bodies, so send your little ones outside when it’s possible — or go outside with them!

-- Did you have a diary when you were growing up?
+- Write it out.
+Did you have a diary when you were growing up?
 A journal, or diary, is a great place to write out emotions and complex feelings that are experienced as a kid or teen.
 What your child writes doesn’t have to be long or complicated, but it can be!
 Or it can be as simple as taking time regularly to jot down things he or she is thankful for.

 - Find a creative outlet.
 For some kids, the journaling mentioned above might be a creative outlet.
 Future writers who love to create with words may find that the perfect fit.
 But all kids can benefit from finding some way to express creativity — whether that’s painting, drawing, building, doing arts and crafts, or playing a musical instrument.
 In some cases, your child may even find that creative outlet in the kitchen, cooking or baking up a storm.